ycm-core/YouCompleteMe/README.md

 - Rust support: install [rustc and cargo][rust-install] and add `--racer-completer` to `./install.py`

-For example, to install with all language features, ensure npm, go, mono and typescript API are installed and in your PATH, then:
+For example, to install with all language features, ensure npm, go, mono, rust, and typescript API are installed and in your PATH, then:

     cd ~/.vim/bundle/YouCompleteMe
-    ./install.py --clang-completer --omnisharp-completer --gocode-completer --tern-completer
+    ./install.py --clang-completer --omnisharp-completer --gocode-completer \
+        --tern-completer --racer-completer

 That's it.
 You're done.
 Refer to the _User Guide_ section on how to use YCM.
 Don't forget that if you want the C-family semantic completion engine to work,